microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 testTheme.Definitions = new List<ThemeDefinition>() { newThemeType };
 ```

-## Theme engines
+## Theme Engines

-A [Theme engine](#theme-engine) is a class that extends from the [`InteractableThemeBase`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase) class.
+A [Theme Engine](#theme-engine) is a class that extends from the [`InteractableThemeBase`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase) class.
 These classes are instantiated at runtime and configured with a [`ThemeDefinition`](xref:Microsoft.MixedReality.Toolkit.UI.ThemeDefinition) object as outlined earlier.

-### Default Theme engines
+### Default Theme Engines

-MRTK ships with a default set of Theme engines listed below:
+MRTK ships with a default set of Theme Engines listed below:

 - [`InteractableActivateTheme`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableActivateTheme)
 - [`InteractableAnimatorTheme`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableAnimatorTheme)